shapley-value-java/shapley-value-core/README.md

 - phiD=1/6
 B, C, and D have the same Shapley value, so the same influence.

-### Belgium parlement
+### Belgium parliament
-The Belgium parlement has 151 members and a lot of parties (13 parties, figures of the 18/04/2018)
+The Belgium parliament has 151 members and a lot of parties (13 parties, figures of the 18/04/2018)
 - NVA 31
 - PS 23
 - MR 20